-Our technology removes the human element, making encryption an inherent part of the Data, and uses a block-first approach to malware making proactive security easy.
+Our encryption technology removes the human element, making protection an inherent and invisible part of the Data.

 Can the encryption software provide 100% protection?

-Full disk encryption (or volume encryption) that protects your “mission-critical” files sounds powerful but the reality is, it usually only protects Data on a dormant system – great if you leave your laptop somewhere, but not so great for Data in-transit or in-use.
-To us, security is either 100% or 0%, there’s nothing in between.
-Make sure you check if file-level really means, every file, every place, and every time.
+Full Disk Encryption (FDE or sometimes volume encryption) that protects “mission-critical” or “sensitive” files sounds powerful but the reality is, it only protects Data on a dormant system (please see the FAQs below on the distinction between FDE and File Level Encryption or FLE).
+To us, security is either 100% or 0% and our FLE is really 100% for every file, every place, and every time.

-Our encryption software can be configured to provide truly 100% protection.
-It protects every file (including files on legacy and custom applications), every place (from endpoints to the cloud and back again), and every time (in-transit, in-use, and at-rest).
+Our encryption software can be configured to provide this 100% protection.
+We protect every file (including those on legacy and in-house custom applications), every place (from endpoints to the cloud and back), and every time (in-transit, in-use, and at-rest).

 Is the encryption software authenticating the user and securing Data at the endpoints?

-It’s important to ensure that the Data protection is provided at the point where it’s being processed so that there are no security gaps, and that no Data in any state is left vulnerable.
-When encryption is processed at a server instead of at the endpoint it leaves gaps where users may be unable to access keys.
-This can result in Data being unavailable for legitimate users, Data being made available to unauthorised users, or Data being sent across networks unencrypted.
+It’s important to ensure that the Data protection is provided at the point where it’s being processed so that there are no security gaps, and that no Data in any state (in-transit, in-use, and at-rest) is left vulnerable.
+When encryption is processed at a server instead of at the endpoint, it leaves gaps that can result in Data being unavailable for legitimate users, Data made available to unauthorized users, or Data being sent across networks unencrypted.

-Our endpoint protection software both authenticates each user and encrypts Data at the file level at the endpoint.
+Our encryption software authenticates each file for each user and encrypts at the file level at the endpoint.

 Other frequently asked questions about Data encryption